mattzeunert/mattzeunert.github.io/_posts/2018-02-19-when-to-write-tests.md

 - How many people were or could be affected?
 - Are there more important things for your team to work on?

 Except in rare cases you can never test every scenario.
-When building an important new feature in a mature organization with a large user base you can easily justify writing tests upfront.
-But if you're a small startup and find a minor bug where the relevant code is rarely touched you might not bother writing a test for it.
+When building an important new feature in a mature organization and with a large user base you can easily justify writing tests upfront.
+But if you're a small startup and find a minor bug caused by code that's rarely touched then you might not bother writing a test for it.

 Whether to write tests will also depend on how much staff you have available and what your business priorities are.
 A project in maintenance mode with declining usage and without anyone allocated to work on it full-time might not justify the investment in better testing.

-Still, not having to worry about breaking prod is always a good thing.
+Still, being confident your changes won't break production always feels good.